AnnabelleJohnstone/AJengineering-projects/_projects/robot-car.md

 This project provided hands-on experience with fundamental electrical engineering concepts:

-- **Ohm's Law in Practice**: Applied V = IR calculations for real components with measurable results
+- **Ohm's Law in Practice** — applied $V = IR$ calculations for real components with measurable results
-- **Motor Control Theory**: Understood H-bridge operation and PWM duty cycle effects
+- **Motor Control Theory** — understood H-bridge operation and PWM duty cycle effects
-- **Sensor Calibration**: Learned the importance of environmental testing and threshold tuning
+- **Sensor Calibration** — learned the importance of environmental testing and threshold tuning
-- **System Integration**: Developed skills in combining mechanical, electrical, and software subsystems
+- **System Integration** — developed skills in combining mechanical, electrical, and software subsystems
-- **Debugging Methodology**: Practised systematic troubleshooting from symptom to root cause
+- **Debugging Methodology** — practised systematic troubleshooting from symptom to root cause

 The most valuable lesson was that theoretical calculations provide a starting point, but real-world testing and iteration are essential for robust system performance.